thomascampagnolo97/sign_language_ML/README.md

 Here again the best solution in terms of accuracy was found using the SVC algorithm with Gaussian kernel, even though Random Forest reached a similar result consuming much less time to execute the learning process.

-    2) COMMENTO PIU APPROFONDITO del PERCHE' SI OTTENGONO QUESTE DIFFERENZE (Parlando della teoria) (differenza tra SVC kernel lineare e gaussiano, dire che random forest non ha bisogno di hyperparameters e qualcosa riguardo LinearSVC)
+From comparing the computational times of the previous tables with each others we can see how it generally increase when using larger datasets.
+This allows to conclude that the complexity of the problem is quadratically proportional to the number of samples O(n^2).

+The main differences between SVC models and LinearSVC are related to the fact that they make use of different libraries for implementing SVM (respectively `libsvm` and `liblinear` ), and to the usage of a different multi-class classification strategy: One-Vs-One for SVC and One-Vs-Rest for LinearSVC.
+Instead, RandomForest Classifier doesn't need the process of GridSearch for the hyperparameters and for this reason, computationally speaking, it requires less times to fit the data.

 There are several ways of comparing predictions with actual results, and they measure different aspects of a classification.
-One of the most classification metric is the confusion matrix and it tells when we need to know how much samples we got right or wrong for each class.
-The values that were correct and correctly predicted are called true positives, the ones that were predicted as positives but weren't positives are called false positives.
+One of the most used classification metric is the confusion matrix.

 ![conf_matrix](docs/svc_gaussian500.png "svc_gaussian500")